Key Principles of Change Management

 • Providing insight for improvement in other areas of the business

-Only when an organisation has used its change management toolkit to ensure that it is has adequately planned for the reaction to the change across every single impacted function and team can they then start to roll things out.
+Only when an organisation has used its Change Management toolkit to ensure that it is has adequately planned for the reaction to the change across every single impacted function and team can they then start to roll things out.

 One size never fits all and never will.
 Corporate ecosystems are underpinned by a variety of different functions with their own cultural idiosyncrasies.
 As such, all change journeys are highly personal to individuals and their teams.
 The key measure of success for cultural change will be the extent to which they buy into the new culture on a personal basis.